schibsted/udp-pipe/README.md

 __How does this work?__

 You create an UDP package inside you code and send it to the server without waiting for a reply.
-This means no latency at all inside your code.
+This means no latency inside your code.

 ## Content